-I did all the usual things to the WR; protection; tyres; bigger tanks and luggage capacity.
+I did all the usual things to the WR; protection; tyres; bigger tank and luggage capacity.
 See this for the full story.

 For me the WR was not comfortable when sat on the road at a steady speed.
 Tooling around off road sees you move around more, so you get tired before you get uncomfortable.
-I could have improved things by fitting my small Spitfire screen (left) from previous bikes, but figured it’s only Morocco, not the full ru across Spain.
+I could’ve improved things by fitting my small Spitfire screen (left) from previous bikes, but figured it’s only Morocco, not the full run across Spain.

 And I sometimes wonder whether leather trousers create less butt soreness than slidier jeans.

-I did not do any of these things and as a result my memory of the WR is perhaps unfairly sore.
+I didn’t do any of these things and as a result my memory of the WR is perhaps unfairly sore.
 A huge fuel range doesn’t help, as when I have a job to do I tend to keep going until I’m worn out or the fuel runs out.
-Months later I still have pain in the base of my back, though that could just be my age.
+It took months for the pain in the base of my back to subside.

-At my height, bar risers certainly made standing sustainable and I can’t say my legs felt cramped as the saddle is quite high.
+At my height, bar risers certainly made standing sustainable and I can’t say my legs felt cramped as the saddle was quite high.
 The Hyperpro suspension also went a long way towards smoothing out the ride (but actually proved to have had a too-light spring fitted.

 And one good thing about small capacity singles is there is no vibration to speak of.